NATIONS

 Requests membership in the town (the leader must accept).

-REQUIREMENTSMust not already be a member; must not have a pending request to this town; if not in a nation you may only request one town per nation
+REQUIREMENTSMust not already be a member; must not have a pending request to this town; must be a citizen of the town's nation or be nationless; nationless players can only join Independent Towns

 Leave Nation